rananimit/rananimit.github.io/_pages/about.md

 I am a Lecturer in the Department of Mathematics at University of York.

-My research primarily focuses on the study of classical and singular stochastic (geometric) partial differential equations, a field deeply embedded within the realms of mathematical physics and fluid dynamics.
-I am also passionate about extending the existing asset pricing models, using tools from stochastic analysis and machine learning, to create more robust and realistic frameworks that better align with empirical observations and offer a deeper understanding of how these models operate in practical financial scenarios.
+My research focuses on classical and singular stochastic (geometric) partial differential equations, with applications in mathematical physics and fluid dynamics.
+I also work on enhancing asset pricing models by integrating stochastic analysis and machine learning, aiming to develop more realistic frameworks that align with empirical data and improve our understanding of their practical use in finance.